DUNE/dune-justin/docs/workflow-man-page.md

        show-storages [--rse-name NAME]
-              Shows information about Rucio Storage  Elements  cached  in  the Workflow  Database,  optionally  limiting output to a single RSE using its name.
+              Shows information about Rucio Storage  Elements  cached  in  the justIn  Database,  optionally  limiting  output  to a single RSE using its name.
 Each line of the output consists of the RSE name followed  by  the  occupancy fraction obtained from Rucio in the range 0.0 to 1.0, and the Read, Write and Delete availability of